CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_system_qos_policy.html.markdown

 The following arguments are supported:
 * `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `classes`:(Array)
 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
   + `admin_state`:(string) Administrative state for this QoS class.* `Disabled` - Admin configured Disabled State.* `Enabled` - Admin configured Enabled State.
   + `bandwidth_percent`:(int) Percentage of bandwidth received by the traffic tagged with this QoS.
-  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
+  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `cos`:(int) Class of service received by the traffic tagged with this QoS.
   + `mtu`:(int) Maximum transmission unit (MTU) is the largest size packet or frame,that can be sent in a packet- or frame-based network such as the Internet.User can select from the following:1.
 Any value between 1500 and 92162.
 'Normal' (default) mapping to a value of 1500.3.
 'FC' mapping to a value of 2240.
   + `multicast_optimize`:(bool) If enabled, this QoS class will be optimized to send multiple packets.